• Skip to primary navigation

 A white bowl with chocolate chips and cream.

-Step 2 (Picture 2 above)–Combine the chocolate and heavy cream in a bowl.
+Step 2: Combine the chocolate and heavy cream in a bowl.
 Microwave for 15 seconds.
 Stir well then microwave again for 10 seconds.
 Stir until chocolate has melted.
 Allow chocolate and cream mixture to cool for about 15 minutes.

 A glass bowl with whipped cream and stiff peaks in it.

-Step 3 (Picture 3 above)–Beat the cold heavy cream to stiff peaks.
+Step 3: Beat the cold heavy cream to stiff peaks.

-Step 4 (Picture 4 above)–Add the cooled chocolate mixture and gently fold to combine.
+Step 4: Add the cooled chocolate mixture and gently fold to combine.

 Jars with an Oreo cookie crust on the bottom.

-Jars with Oreo crusts, chocolate filling and whipped cream on top on a wooden tray.
+Jars with Oreo crusts, chocolate filling and whipped cream on top on a tray.

-Step 6 (Picture 6 above)– Beat the whipping cream on medium-high speed with an electric mixer for a few minutes.
-When you have soft peaks, add the powdered sugar and vanilla.
-Continue mixing until you have medium peaks.
+Step 6: Beat the whipping cream on medium-high speed with an electric mixer until soft peaks.
+Add the powdered sugar and vanilla.
+Mix until you have medium peaks.
 Pipe or scoop it on top of the chilled mini pies.
-Spoon or pipe the chocolate filling evenly into the jars.

-Make sure your heavy cream is cold.
+• Make sure your cream is cold.
 Cold cream whips better.
-Keep the heavy cream in the fridge until you’re ready to use it.
+Keep it in the fridge until you’re ready to use it.

-You can crush the Oreos into fine crumbs in a food processor or place them in a zip lock bag and crush them with a rolling pin.
+• Crush the Oreos to fine crumbs with a food processor or put them in a zip lock bag and crush them with a rolling pin.

 Recipe FAQs